iAmMichaelConnor/noir-oracle-server-rs/README.md

 3. Write [handlers](./src/handlers.rs) to format the inputs, call rust functions, and format the outputs.
 4. Write [rust functions](./src/ops.rs) to compute whatever you wanted your oracle call to compute.

+## Ack

+Co-written @iAmMichaelConnor @kashbrti (pair programming, and not sure why the initial day of commits don't reflect the shared contributions, since "co-authored-by" was set in the commit messages).

 ## Test

 In one terminal: